seraphinerenard/deucle/README.md

 ## How it works

 Every answer comes from tennis.
 The list holds 72 words.
-Guesses accept any five letters, so you can probe with a word that is not in the list; only the answers are themed.
+A guess must be a real word: the game checks it against the original Wordle's 14,855 accepted guesses joined with this game's answers, so every themed term stays guessable; only the answers are themed.

 Tiles report each guess the way the original does.
 A filled tile means the letter sits in the right place, a mid-tone tile means the letter is in the word somewhere else, and a flat tile means the letter is absent.
 Repeated letters follow the two-pass rule: a guess claims exact positions first, then spends whatever copies the answer has left on misplaced letters.